hpcleuven/VscDocumentation/source/software/singularity.rst

    will use directories in your home directory, and you will exceed the quota on that file system.

-   Also, images tend to be very large, so store them on in a directory where you have sufficient quota, e.g., ``$VSC_DATA``.
+   Also, images tend to be very large, so store them in a directory where you have sufficient quota, e.g., ``$VSC_DATA``.

-This approach will serve you well if you can use either prebuilt images or docker containers.
+This approach will serve you well if you can use either prebuilt images or Docker containers.
 If you need to modify an existing image or container, you should consider the alternatives.

 .. note::

-   Creating image files may take considerable time and resources, it is good practice to do this on a compute node, rather than on a login node.
+   Creating image files may take considerable time and resources.
+It is good practice to do this on a compute node, rather than on a login node.